Dmitry Patrushev

-Biography
+At the age of 32, Patrushev was made chairman of the fourth-largest bank in Russia, the Russian Agricultural Bank.

+Early life and education

 Dmitry Patrushev was born in Leningrad on 13 October 1977.

-Education

-In 1999, he graduated from the State University of Management with a degree in Management.
+In 1999, he graduated from the State University of Management with a degree in management.
 From 2002 to 2004, he studied at the Diplomatic Academy in the specialty "World Economy".
 In 2006, he graduated from the FSB Academy.

-Scientific activity

-On April 16, 2003, Patrushev defended his PhD dissertation on organizational and economic foundations of quality management in research organizations at the Saint Petersburg State University of Economics and Finance under G. N. Ivanova's supervision.
+On 16 April 2003, Patrushev defended his PhD dissertation on organizational and economic foundations of quality management in research organizations at the Saint Petersburg State University of Economics and Finance under G. N. Ivanova's supervision.
 The official referents for the defense were B. V. Pryankov and P. M. Shavkunov.

-On July 3, 2008, he defended his Doctor of Sciences (DSc) dissertation in Economics at the Saint Petersburg State University of Economics and Finance.
+On 3 July 2008, he defended his Doctor of Sciences (DSc) dissertation in Economics at the Saint Petersburg State University of Economics and Finance.
 The dissertation entitled "State and market regulators in the formation and implementation of industrial policy: The case of natural monopolies of the Fuel-Energy Complex" was defended under the supervision of V. V. Korelin; the official referents were V. V. Glukhov, A. V. Kruglov and S. A. Uvarov.

-Career
+Business career

 From 1999 to 2002, he worked in the Ministry of Transport.
 In 2004, he joined VTB Bank.

-Since 2007, he has held the position of senior Vice President of VTB Bank.
+Since 2007, he has held the position of senior vice president of VTB bank.

-From 2010 to 2018, he was Chairman of the Board and member of the Supervisory Board of the Russian Agricultural Bank.
+From 2010 to 2018, he was chairman of the board and member of the supervisory board of the Russian Agricultural Bank.

+According to Vedomosti, with the arrival of Dmitry Patrushev at RSHB, 1,500 criminal cases were initiated, 68 of which were against bank employees, including 11 against department heads.
+The total damage from their actions was estimated at 23.5 billion rubles.

+After the previous management-team left, Patrushev focused on recovering problematic loans.
+The issue was not fully resolved, but by 2018, their share had decreased to 18% compared to 27% at the beginning of 2013.

+Under Patrushev control, RSHB became more transparent.
+His steps toward centralizing risk management, security, and internal control allowed the bank to prevent potential losses of approximately 100 billion rubles in 2013.

 During Patrushev's chairmanship, the bank extended the variety of products and services offered to individuals and businesses.
 New insurance and investment business lines were established, and the bank increased its support for the agro-industrial complex.
 Moreover, from 2010 to 2017, Russian Agricultural Bank's loan portfolio qudripled.
 In 2017, its amount was estimated to be 2.97 trillion rubles.

-From 2016 to 2021, he was a member of the Gazprom Board of Directors.
+From 2016 to 2021, he was a member of the Gazprom board of directors.
+Since 2018, he has served as chairman of the supervisory board of Russian Agricultural Bank JSC.